Celebrated start to the Rally Mexico in the tunnels of Guanajuato

 Year after year, the emotional start in the silver-mining city of Guanajuato, in particular, thrills tens of thousands of fans, as well as the drivers and co-drivers of the World Rally Cars.
 The route of the opening stage is just over a kilometre long and takes the competitors through tunnels and round roundabouts on “Frog Hill” – the English translation of Guanajuato.
 The chants and cheers of the fans provided the soundtrack, which is unique in the world of rallying.

-Quotes after day two of the Rally Monte Carlo
+Quotes after day one of the Rally Mexico

 Sébastien Ogier, Volkswagen Polo R WRC #1

 “My goal when I came to Mexico was to do my very best, and that is exactly what I tried to do today.
 We made a successful start to the rally.
 The key tomorrow is to push as hard and drive as fast as possible.
 Then let’s see how things are looking tomorrow evening.
 We are thinking one day at a time.”

 “The opening in Guanajuato was amazing – the passionate fans at the start and along the route once again created an incredible atmosphere.
 On the whole, the first two stages were okay.
 Maybe I was a little too cautious at times.
 However, we still have three long days of rallying ahead of us, and the leaders are closely bunched at the moment.”

 “I think the fans got their money’s worth today.
 The special stage in Guanajuato is one of a kind and one of the season’s emotional highlights.
 My team-mate Jari-Matti and I had a good battle on the Super Special stage.
 I only managed to pull just ahead of him at the very end.
 However, the real Rally Mexico does not really start until tomorrow, and we have a lot of really challenging stages ahead of us.
 I am already looking forward to it.”